 8. Her Faith Restored (Welcome to Ruby)

 It’s funny because Mel gives them a hard time a lot.
-Then eventually, they do connect and have a friendship.
-I found the relationship enjoyable because they leaned on their faith, and I liked seeing that.
+Then, eventually, they connect and form a friendship.
+I enjoyed the relationship because they leaned on their faith, and I liked seeing it.

-Also, there’s one man in particular that they’ve been trying to witness about Jesus, and Matt’s very resistant to it.
+Also, there’s one man they’ve been trying to witness about Jesus, and Matt’s very resistant to it.
 So you do follow how they end up talking to him about it.
 You will get the same theme and story as Redeeming Love, so I recommend checking out this one.

 Author: Cynthia Herron